‘Designated Survivor’ Schedule: When Does The ABC Show Return For Episode 11?

 — Den Of Geek (@denofgeek) February 3, 2017

 Harmon Feldman’s departure from Designated Survivor is believed to have been an amicable split, with the producer set to be attached to multiple new projects on ABC heading into the pilot season.
 That being said, Melvoin will be the show’s third producer, despite having aired only 10 episodes.
-For ABC, Designated Survivor is clearly becoming a difficult show for the network to co-ordinate, especially considering production takes place in Toronto, whilst the show is written in Los Angeles and its creator David Guggenheim is based in New York.
+For ABC, Designated Survivor is clearly becoming a difficult show for the network to coordinate, especially considering production takes place in Toronto, whilst the show is written in Los Angeles and its creator David Guggenheim is based in New York.

-ABC is likely to have rewarded Designated Survivor will a delayed return date because of such a drastic change in leadership at the top of the show, only halfway through its first season.
+ABC is likely to have rewarded Designated Survivor with a delayed return date because of such a drastic change in leadership at the top of the show, only halfway through its first season.
 Just eight days after the pilot’s premiere on September 21, 2016, ABC ordered a full 22 episodes for the first season.
 Whilst the network hasn’t yet confirmed whether or not it plans to renew Designated Survivor for a second season, ABC has invested a lot of time and resources into ensuring the show’s success.

 RELATED STORIES ON INQUISITR: